Stone Mania My Business My Passion

 Early Company Logos

-At that time the technology in India was still quite limited so all of the jewellery was made entirely by hand.
-My passion for rocks and minerals drove me towards the larger gemstones but I rarely gave much consideration to the size of the pendant.
-Thankfully I never had problems selling the large and chunkier pieces and in fact they were usually the first to sell.
-In the markets my stall always stood out because of the size of many of the pendants and the vast selection of different gemstones.
+At that time the technology in India was still quite limited so each pendant was made entirely by hand.
+My passion for rocks and minerals drove me towards the larger gemstones and I rarely gave much consideration to the final size of the pendant.
+Thankfully I never had problems selling these pieces and in fact, the larger and chunkier pendants were always the first to sell.
+In every market that I did my stall always stood out because of the size of many of the pendants and the vast selection of different gemstones.

-By 2005 I was bored of buying ready-made jewellery and wanted to use finer grade gemstones which meant I would have to buy the stones before the jewellery was made.
+By 2005 I was bored of ready-made jewellery and wanted to use finer grade gemstones which meant I had to buy them before the pendant was made.
 Having learnt that Jaipur in Rajasthan was the place where most of the world's coloured gemstones were cut and polished, I headed there to see what I could find.

 After a challenging few days I found a company who cut and polished rocks and minerals and from that point, the way Stone Mania did business changed.
-I was also introduced to a small team of artisans to whom I explained exactly how I wanted each pendant to be made.
-I also told them to use fine sterling silver instead of Indian silver which contains a higher percentage of copper.
+I was also introduced to a small team of artisans who would make each pendant by hand.
+I made it clear the quality of workmanship was more important than anything else and said I only wanted to use fine sterling silver instead of Indian silver which contains a higher percentage of copper.

 St Albans Market 2006